esdete2/envelopr/README.md

 ## Quick Start

-1. First enter into your project
+1. First enter into your project:
 ```bash
 cd /path/to/your_project
 ```

-2. Initialize a new project in current directory:
+2. Create a default config file and directories:
 ```bash
 envelopr init
 ```